dabao40/TheOtherRolesGMIA/README_ZH.md

 **版本 3.2.2**

-- Add new option "Play On A Random Map" created by [Alex2911](https://github.com/Alex2911)
+- Add new option "Play On A Random Map" 作者：[Alex2911](https://github.com/Alex2911)
 - Add Witch option "Voting The Witch Saves All The Targets"
 - Add Lawyer option "Lawyer Knows Target Role"
 - We changed the win conditions of the [Lawyer](#lawyer), to make it more viable